-Of the four species of seals expected to occur in the area harbor seals have the most extensive distribution with sightings occurring as far south as 30° N (Karona et al. 1993, Waring et al. 2009).
-Gray seals are the second most common seal species in U.S. EEZ waters, occurring primarily in New England (Katona et al. 1993; Waring et al. 2009).
-Pupping for both species occurs in both U.S. and Canadian waters of the western north Atlantic.
-The majority of harbor seal pupping likely occurs in U.S. waters.
+Of the four species of sears expected to occur in the area harbor sears have the most extensive distribution with sightings occurring as far south a 30° N (Karona et al. 1993, Waring et al. 2009).
+Gray seals are the second most common search are all species in U.S. EEZ waters, occurring primarily in New England (Katona et al. 1993; Waring et al. 2009).
+Pupping for both species occurs in both Liss, and Canadian waters of the western north Atlantic.
+The majority of harbor seal pupping likely occurs in U.S. Waters.
 The majority of gray seal pupping likely occurs in Canadian waters, although there are at least three gray seal pupping colonies in U.S. waters as well.
 Harp and hooded seals are less commonly observed in U.S. EEZ waters.
-Both species form aggregations for pupping and breeding off eastern Canada in the late winter/early spring, and then travelide more northern attitudes for molting and summer feeding (Waring et al. 2007).
-Both species have a seasonal presence in U.S. waters from Maine to New Jersey, based on sightings, stranding, and fishery by catch (Waring et al. 2009).
+Both species form aggregations for pupping ind breeding off eastern Canada in the late winter/early spring, and then traveling more northermatintudes for molting and summer feeding (Waring et al. 2007).
+Both species have, seasonal presence in U.S. waters from Maine to New Jersey, based on sightings, stranding, and fishery by cach (Waring et al. 2009).